Andre Onana dropped by Ruben Amorim for Newcastle vs Man Utd in Premier League after high-profile mistakes

 Onana draws criticism in war of words with Matic

-Onana came in for criticism ahead of the Europa League first leg against Lyon as former United player Nemanja Matic described him as "one of the worst goalkeepers in Man United's history".
+Onana came in for criticism ahead of the Europa League first leg against Lyon as former United player Nemanja Matic described him as "one of the worst goalkeepers in Man Utd's history".

 Amorim defended his goalkeeper after the game, saying he remained "really confident" in the player, but has opted to make a change against the Magpies.